Tutorial Examples LLM Structured Extraction Incremental Processing Tutorial ~6 min read · updated

 For each project, we will

-1. use LLM to extract info
+1. use an LLM to extract info

 2. aggregate all the extraction into a project-level summary